gkjohnson/threejs-sandbox/conditional-lines/README.md

 - Add support for Line2 objects to display fat lines.
 - Generate the conditional lines and "hard" lines in a single pass.
+- Add support for generating lines at triangle intersections.